2015–16 UConn Huskies women's basketball team: Colgate

-Auriemma likes to schedule a game near the home town of seniors.
+Auriemma likes to schedule a game near the hometown of seniors.
 The logical choice for Syracuse native Stewart would be Syracuse, but they declined, so an arrangement was made to play nearby Colgate.
 The small arena (capacity 1,782) was sold out for the event.
 The Raiders were unable to keep up with the Huskies, but did manage to accomplish something that recent opponents had exploited, namely, hitting three-pointers.
 Colgate's Paige Kriftcher had a total of nine three-pointers in her first six games, but went 7 for 8 on the evening.
 However, the rest of the team was unable to match her performance, and the team scored 50 points to Uconn's 94.
 Stewart performed well in the game before friends and family, hitting seven of her nine shot attempts for 22 points.
 Her ten assists gave her a double-double, and she also had seven rebounds, four steals, and two blocks.